 An electric egg cooker is incredibly convenient if you want to cook a large batch of hard-boiled eggs for deviled eggs or egg salad for a party or picnic.
 With a double-tiered egg cooker — like the BELLA or Cuisinart models we tested — you can cook 10-12 eggs in 15 minutes, so you’ll always have a quick snack or protein bite at hand.
 What you should be aware of is that you’ll need to experiment with an egg cooker and be willing to sacrifice a few eggs before you’ll get them the way you like.

 Our testing entailed making boiled eggs, poached eggs, and “omelets” (as all egg cookers erroneously call them) by first following the instruction manual.
 We believed this would be a good way to start since most people will follow the instructions if they’ve never used an egg cooker before.
-The only egg cooker that performed perfectly the first time was our top pick, Elite Gourmet.
-Our tests with the other egg cookers resulted in a dozen ruined eggs dumped down the garbage disposal.
+The only egg cookers that performed perfectly the first time were our top pick, Elite Gourmet, and our stainless-steel pick, VORBAGA.
+Our tests with the other egg cookers resulted in two dozen ruined eggs dumped down the garbage disposal.

 The following features are what we determined to be essential for an electric egg cooker.